Banks and Clients Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Banks and Clients Solicitor Panel Recently Asked Questions from members of the public
+Q and A’s regarding the Banks and Clients Conveyancing Panel from members of the public

-I am expecting a mortgage offer from Banks and Clients. my intention is to instruct a Licensed Conveyancer.
-Does the Banks and Clients Solicitor panel include Licensed Conveyancers
+I am getting a mortgage with Banks and Clients.
+I intend to employ the services of a Licensed Conveyancer.
+Does the Banks and Clients Solicitor panel exclude conveyancers regulated by the CLC

-Banks and Clients’s conveyancing panel is, like many other lenders associated to the Council or Mortgage Lenders or Building Society Association, open to Licensed Conveyancers regulated by the Council of Licensed Conveyancers.
+Banks and Clients’s approved solicitor list is, like many other lenders represented by the Council or Mortgage Lenders or BSA, open to Licensed Conveyancers regulated by the CLC.

-My lawyers in London have advised me that no longer have my conveyancing file.
+My conveyancers in Leeds have advised me that they can not locate my conveyancing file.
 To assist with my purchase I took out a mortgage with Banks and Clients.
-Is it case that being on the Banks and Clients conveyancing panel they need to have retained the file for a number of years?
+Is it case that being on the Banks and Clients conveyancing panel they need to have retained the file for a prescribed period?

 Different lenders have different requirements but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the Banks and Clients Conveyancing Panel Terms.
 It might be worth you contacting Banks and Clients directly.